dma18/MineSweeper/README.md

 # MineSweeper
 A clone of the classic Microsoft game Minesweeper using OOP and Swing GUI.

+To play, download and execute the jar file.

 ![game](/screenshots/game.png?raw=true "Game")

 To win, reveal all the squares that aren't mines.